batect/batect/ROADMAP.md

   * "what's going on beneath the hood?" - explain the task lifecycle (read config, construct graph, pull images / build images, create network, start containers, wait for healthy etc.)
   * add note about increasing default CPU and memory limits when using Docker on OS X
   * how to introduce batect to an existing project
+  * how to use batect as the basis for a pipeline made up of reusable building blocks
 * switch to coroutines for parallel execution?
 * listen for `SIGWINCH` globally and update `ConsoleInfo.dimensions` only when required rather than calling `ioctl()` every time
 * test against a variety of Docker versions (eg. earliest supported version and latest)